 A little bit about me...

-I have lived in Texas, Mississippi, Tennessee, South Dakota, and now I am chilled, I mean thrilled, to call Minnesota my home.
+I have lived in Texas, Mississippi, Tennessee, South Dakota, and now I call Minnesota my home.
 Growing up all over the south provided many cultural and spiritually diverse opportunities.
 I attended 11 different K-12 schools as well as four colleges (University of Southern Mississippi, University of Tennessee-Knoxville, Augustana College, and University of Sioux Falls.)

-My husband, Brian Koch works for Wells Fargo Bank as a broker in the Private Client Services division in downtown Mankato.
+My husband, Brian Koch works for Wells Fargo as a Financial Advisor in downtown Mankato.

-I have three children: Kari is a sophomore at the University of Sioux Falls studying theater and communications, Charlie is a 9th grader at Loyola, and Charlotte is a 7th grader at Loyola.
+I have three children: Kari is a graduate of the University of Sioux Falls where she is currently an Admissions Counselor, Charlie is a freshman at University of Minnesota-Duluth, and Charlotte is a junior at Loyola High School.

-Buddy, a Cocker Spaniel & Bichon Fries mix, is our comical dog.
+Buddy, a Cocker Spaniel & Bichon-Frise mix, is our comical dog.

-I love to walk Buddy, bike ride, bake breads, read, go to Christian rock concerts, watch old 80's & 90's sitcoms and movies, and travel to different towns to shop, eat and enjoy downtown areas.
+I love to walk Buddy with my husband, watch my kids in their activities, bike ride, bake, read, go to Christian rock concerts, watch old 80's & 90's sitcoms and movies, and travel anywhere.

-What led me to teaching high school religion at Loyola High School?
+What led me to teaching Kindergarten at Loyola?